 You could also take a little time to discuss the affirmation and how your child feels about it.
 Perhaps even write a long list of their qualities to help boost their confidence and help them to recognize their values.
 Some children may prefer to work on the affirmations on their own and this is ok too.

 It is important to show respect for your child and their feelings and not to push them too hard if they're feeling uncomfortable.
-Positive affirmations should always be introduced in a fun and exciting way.
-Use them to help children be the best that they can be and to nurture happy and positive feelings.
+Self-affirmation should always be introduced in a fun and exciting way.
+Use them to help children to learn about the benefits of positive mental health and be the best that they can by nurturing happy and positive feelings.

-Never should affirmation cards be used for punishment, in time out, or in relation to any bad behaviour.
-As affirmations are such a wonderful tool, it is important not to bring a negative tone to them.
+Affirmation cards should never be used for punishment, in time out, or in relation to any bad behavior.
+As they are such a wonderful tool, it is important not to bring a negative tone to them.

-Children using affirmations under the age of 5 or 6 when they're not yet reading, can be read the words by their parents for them to repeat.
-This works very well and affirmations used at this age create strong and healthy foundations.
+Children using affirmations under the age of 5 or 6 when they're not yet reading can be read the words by their parents for them to repeat.
+This works very well and affirmations used at this age create strong and healthy foundation.

-I created Nurture Cards in 2009 after my own personal and family struggles with my young children.
-As I saw a lot of other young children suffering with low self-confidence, bullying, negative self-image, anxiety, effects of divorce or unhappy family dynamics, I wanted to create a tool that was able to help them through these tough times.
+Roxy created Nurture Cards in 2009 after her own personal and family struggles with her young children.
+As she saw other young children suffering with low self-confidence, bullying, negative self-image, anxiety, effects of divorce or unhappy family dynamics, she wanted to create a tool to help them through these tough times.